 Class locations are based upon the population (dwellings for human occupancy) within a "class location unit" which is defined as an onshore area that extends 220 yards on either side of the centerline of any continuous 1-mile of pipeline.
 These locations are determined by surveying the pipeline for population growth.
 The more conservative safety factors are required as dwellings for human occupancy (population growth) increases near the pipeline.
 Replacing existing pipe in areas that have experienced population growth with stronger pipe with new coating would provide significant safety protections.
-However, under the conditions of the special permit area and the special permit inspection area.
+However, under the conditions of the special permit, TGP will be required to comply with the special permit conditions in the special permit inspection area.